ANYURU/backend-/readme.md

-Signup with phone and OTP verification using Afica's talking as SMS service provider and supabase.
-Technologies to be used.

 **Express backend for custom verification of users before signing up to the system and being persisted in the users table as supabase users.**
+Technologies used.
+1. Express
+2. Supabase

 Services provided by the API
 1. Generation of a six digit random one time password(OTP).
 2. An SMS service that consumes the africastalking API.
 Used to send the OTP to a user via SMS.